The Kutná Hora International Music Festival

 Since its inception, the Festival has stood out for its focus on the presentation of works by contemporary composers: Martin Smolka, Miroslav Srnka, Gavin Bryars, Ondřej Koukal, Sophia Gubaidulina, Arvo Pärt, Zygmunt Krauze, Henryk Gorecki, Wojciech Kilar, are only a few of the many whose compositions have fetured on the Festival programme, often in their Czech (and in the case of Martin Smolka, world) premieres.
 These works are regularly presented alongside classical compositions, in programmes demonstrating synergy between modern and classical music.
 This model has amply proved its viability, so we needn´t hesitate to claim that through this particular pursuit we have been instrumental in influencing the taste of a sizeable audience whose members are by now not only ready to accept contemporary music, but even actively seek it out.

-In its fourteen years of existence, the Festival has become an inseparable part of the whole region´s cultural life, attracting large numbers of music lovers from across the Czech Republic and from abroad.
+In its fifteen years of existence, the Festival has become an inseparable part of the whole region´s cultural life, attracting large numbers of music lovers from across the Czech Republic and from abroad.

 The Festival´s production is handled by Lotos Co., Ltd., a widely respected agency which has been in operation since 1992 and is therefore this year marking 30 years of its existence.
 It has specialized in organizing concert and festival projects, as well as releasing recordings of predominantly classical music.
 Over the years, it has collaborated with many outstanding artists.
 Perhaps most notably, between 1995 and 2002 it was the driving force behind a series of chamber concerts featuring Josef Suk in the Spanish Hall of Prague Castle, under the motto “Music at Hradčany”.
 Lotos made a total of 36 records with Josef Suk.
 Apart from that, it has been active as an organizer of many concerts with Josef Suk and other major artists.
 It has built up a catalogue of 170 recordings, most of them of classical music.
 The agency has worked on a regular basis with the Czech Philharmonic and the conductors Václav Neumann, Libor Pešek and Jiří Bělohlávek, as well as with the Prague Philharmonia, the Wihan Quartet, Zuzana Růžičková, Magdalena Kožená, Ludmila Peterková, Vladimír Mikulka, Milan Svoboda, Jiří Stivín, Emil Viklický, Hradišťan ensemble, Jiří Pavlica, Ida Kelarová, and many others.
 Since 2008 Lotos has centered its operation around the organization of the Kutná Hora International Music Festival.